Photo created by yanalya - www.freepik.com

 What’s the backstory on Questrade?

-In 2014, the platform entered the robo-advisor market by adding pre-fab portfolios of low-fee investments to its product line for those who lack the skill or inclination to go the self-directed route.
-Today, Kholodenko (who immigrated to Canada from the Ukraine with his family when he was five) still heads up the company, which has $9 billion in assets under management and sees 50 thousand new accounts opened each year.
+In 2014, the platform entered the robo-advisor market by adding pre-fab portfolios of low-fee investments to its product line—for those who lack the knowledge or inclination to go the self-directed route.
+Today, Kholodenko (who immigrated to Canada from the Ukraine with his family when he was five) still heads up the company, which has $30 billion in assets under administration, sees about 250,000 new accounts opened each year.

 Who is its target market?

-Because Questrade has offerings for self-directed investors (those who are comfortable choosing and buying their own stocks, bonds and other investment assets) as well as hands-off investors who prefer to leave those decisions to a team of experts, it is popular with newbie and seasoned investors alike.
-The common thread among clients is cost-consciousness, as Questrade’s investment fees* are among the lowest in Canada.
+Because Questrade has offerings for self-directed investors as well as hands-off investors who prefer to leave those decisions to a team of experts, it is popular with newbie and seasoned investors alike.
+The common thread among clients is cost-consciousness, as Questrade’s investment fees are among the lowest in Canada.
+Its new app—Questrade Edge—is aimed at attracting active traders with a thirst for lots of data, advanced customization and real-time research at their fingertips.

 What can I do with my money at Questrade?